Prince Harry makes first official appearance since royal crisis talks

 Harry did not reply.

-Rugby League is a full contact sport, played between two teams of 13 players.
+Rugby League is a full contact sport, played by teams of 13 players each.
 Like the NFL, points are scored by carrying the ball beyond the opposing team’s goal line to score a "try."
 Points can also be scored by kicking goals.

 The sport's showpiece event will take place in cities across England with 16 men's, eight women's and eight wheelchair teams taking part.

-Ahead of the start of the draw, he was asked about the impact of sport on people’s lives.
+Ahead of the start of the draw, Harry was asked about the impact of sport on people’s lives.

 "Certainly the experience that I've had in my younger years but also through Invictus, and all of the sporting events that I'm lucky enough to be able to go to or watch, the impact that it has, especially on young people, but the impact it has on the individuals playing with the community as a whole is remarkable,” he replied.